Skip to main content

 The technical flow behind cloud rendering depends on the service model, but a typical managed render farm follows this sequence:

 1. Scene preparation and upload.
 You package your scene file — including textures, assets, plugins, and cache files — and upload it to the render farm.
-Most managed farms provide a desktop application or web uploader that handles dependency collection automatically.
 Most managed farms provide a desktop application or web uploader that scans your scene for external references, bundles everything into a single package, and transfers it over an encrypted connection.

 3. Distributed rendering.
-The farm's job scheduler — an automated queue manager — splits your job across available machines.
+The farm's job scheduler splits your job across available machines.
 For animations, each frame is assigned to a separate machine.
 For single-frame still images, the frame can be split into tiles or buckets that render in parallel across multiple nodes.
 The scheduler monitors progress, redistributes stuck frames, and handles machine failures automatically.

 4. Result delivery.
 Finished frames are collected, quality-checked, and made available for download.
 You receive the same output format you would get locally — EXR, PNG, TIFF, or whatever your pipeline requires.